A complete Guide to Fire Alarms for the Deaf

 The Geofire Agrippa Vibrating Pillow Unit

 Geofire’s Agrippa Deaf Alert is a digital pillow alarm that vibrates in the event of a fire, alerting deaf and hard-of-hearing individuals.
-Unlike standard smoke alarms, which trigger an auditory signal to wake sleepers, the Deaf Alert uses ‘listening’ and ‘vibrating’ technology that wakes adults and children if their supplied smoke alarms sound.
+Unlike standard smoke alarms, which trigger an auditory signal to wake sleepers, the Deaf Alert uses ‘listening’ and ‘vibrating’ technology.
+Essentially, if the standard fire alarm is triggered, this vibrating pillow unit will wake the sleeper by vibrating the pillow.

 When the smoke alarm goes off, the high-intensity LED lights flash and an LCD screen displays “FIRE” while a pad placed under the user’s pillow vibrates to alert them.
 The Deaf Alert is compact and portable with both alarm clock functions.

-The unit is powered by mains electricity and a backup battery, offering deaf or hard-of-hearing individuals peace of mind as well as flexibility in their communication options.
+The unit is powered by mains electricity and a backup battery.
+This means deaf or hard-of-hearing individuals have peace of mind as well as flexibility in their communication options.

 Features Of An Agrippa by Geofire